Opened 9 years ago

 I didn't use any extra flag for parameter evaluation.
 I could try that, which flag should I turn on?

-comment:8 follow-up: Changed 9 years ago by casella
+comment:8 by Francesco Casella, 9 years ago

 I guess --preOptModules+=evaluateAllParameters